Wednesday, January 05, 2022

 People might be better off today had there been no slavery, but none of us, blacks included,

+would be.
 So, the premise on which reparation for slavery is modeled is flawed.
 Reparations to victims’ descendants make sense only if those descendants existed at the time the wrong

 was committed, such as the reparations paid by Germany after World War II.